Wal-Mart partners with Lord & Taylor to expand online fashion presence - Article - BNN

 Reuters

-Wal-Mart Stores Inc (WMT.N) said on Monday it will offer Hudson's Bay Company (HBC.TO)-owned department store chain Lord & Taylor dedicated space on its website, as it looks to make deeper inroads into the fast-growing online fashion business.
+Wal-Mart Stores Inc (WMT.N) said on Monday it will offer Hudson's Bay Co.-owned department store chain Lord & Taylor dedicated space on its website, as it looks to make deeper inroads into the fast-growing online fashion business.

 The world's largest retailer will start offering higher-end clothing and accessories from Lord & Taylor to its customers in spring 2018.